 8. Be extra alert for ‘phishing’ scam emails

-A popular scam that’s going around is for emails to appear as though they have been sent from an official social media network, alerting you about suspicious activity.
-To avoid falling in the trap, make sure you know the official email addresses to expect notification alerts from and check the email address that sent the email to you.
+- A popular scam is for emails to appear as though they have been sent from an official social media network, alerting you about suspicious activity.
+To avoid falling in the trap, make sure you know the official email addresses to expect notification alerts from and check the email addresses you receive from.
 Never click on any of the links in the email, as this could be all that’s needed to gain access to your personal information.

-10. Don’t be afraid to use the block list.
+10. Don’t be afraid to use the block list option

-If you need any help with any of these security measures don’t hesitate to get in touch with us at firstname.lastname@example.org.
+If you need any help with any of these security measures, get in touch with us at firstname.lastname@example.org